jborichevskiy/up-and-to-the-right/content/posts/24-birthday-thoughts.md

 Happiness

 20. Time in nature is looking at beautiful fractals with soothing sounds and smells to match.
 Patterns that have been around since before speech.
-21. Being surrounded by friends and sharing good food (especially cooked together) makes me feel grateful to be alive.
+21. Being surrounded by friends and sharing a meal, especially one cooked together is always a delight.
 22. Stars remind me of our smallness and leave me feeling grateful to witness any of them at all.
 Much of the universe’s future will be much more boring.
 23. Regular time alone is the foundation of sanity.
 24. Our world has a lot more room for beauty and at the end of the day there's nobody I'd rather be than myself.